vtog/labGuides/source/ocp/local-mirror-registry.rst

    .. code-block:: bash

       oc patch --type merge images.config.openshift.io/cluster --patch '{"spec":{"additionalTrustedCA":{"name":"registry-config"}}}'

+   .. attention:: This will cause MCP to update all nodes

 #.
 Apply the YAML files from the results directory to the cluster.